Free Radio (network): Free Radio

 On 6 May 2016, the network's owners, Orion, announced they had been bought by Bauer for an undisclosed fee, reportedly between £40 and £50 million.
-As of August 2016, Free Radio is aligned with the Hits Radio network, with the four local stations beginning to carry networked programming from Bauer’s Manchester studios in February 2017.
+As of August 2016, Free Radio is aligned with the Hits Radio network, with the four local stations beginning to carry networked programming from Bauer's Manchester studios in February 2017.

 In May 2019, following OFCOM's decision to relax local content obligations from commercial radio, Bauer announced it would cease local programming for two Free stations in Shropshire & the Black Country and in Herefordshire & Worcestershire.
 The decision led to the closure of studios in Oldbury and Worcester.

 As of 8 July 2019, Free Radio carries two separate breakfast shows - one for the Birmingham, Black Country and Shropshire areas and a second for Coventry, Warwickshire, Herefordshire and Worcestershire.
 The four local drivetime shows were replaced by a single regional programme for the West Midlands, presented by Andy Goulding.
 Local news bulletins, traffic updates and advertising for the four licence areas are retained.
 Local weekend afternoon programming were replaced with additional network programming from Manchester.

 From September 2019, the regional drivetime show was replaced with further networked programming from Manchester, including opt-outs for local news and traffic.

 On 23 November 2021, Bauer announced the two Hits at Breakfast shows would be merged into one regional show across all four Free Radio licences, following the departure of Birmingham & Black Country presenter Dan Morrissey.
+Dan Morrisey can still be heard on sister station Magic Radio on weekends he openly announced on his final link.
 The merger was permitted under OFCOM's local content guidelines.

 The new Hits at Breakfast show for the West Midlands, presented by John Dalziel and Roisin McCourt, began on Monday 29 November 2021.
 All four Free Radio licences will retain opt-outs for local news, traffic updates and advertising.

 Bauer also announced it would move Free Radio from its Brindleyplace studios to a smaller facility at 54 Hagley Road in Edgbaston at the end of 2021.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced the four Free Radio stations would be rebranded as Hits Radio from April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+The station's local news and regional output will not be affected as a result of the relaunch.